 But, like Ah Sahm eventually realizes, waiting for someone else to sort out the suffering only brings about more suffering.

 Warrior tells us that we all need to have an inner Ah Sahm.
 We can all pick out the bully and punch them in the chest so hard their heart skips beats; only we punch with votes, we kick by engaging the lied to and showing them who we really are, we defend our friends in the face of ignorance and intolerance, and we scrap by making our voice heard when others think they can bully us into silence.
-When we walk away with our principles for justice, tolerance, and a more peaceful world intact and ready for the inevitable next challenger, we say:
+When we walk away with our principles for justice, acceptance, and a more peaceful world intact and ready for the inevitable next challenger, we say:

 “Stay out of Chinatown, or I’ll be back with a fucking army.”